iota-community/layerzero-oft-v2-utils/README_OFT_deployment.md

 - OFT contract: used to define the brand-new fungible tokens on source chain with mint/burn
 - OFT contract: used to represent the equivalent fungible tokens on destination chain with burn/mint

+**Notice**

+The `MyOFT` contract must be adapted to the expected token distribution.
+The current code will mint 50M tokens to the deployer account inside the `constructor`.

 [Reference](https://docs.layerzero.network/v2/concepts/applications/oft-standard#omnichain-token-standards)

 ## Deploy OFTAdapter and OFT contracts on EVM